Personal Injury Lawsuits for Assault & Battery

 An assault can be any intentional act or show of force that is meant to cause harm or fear.
 For example, if someone raises their arm to strike you causing you to be fearful, but does not follow through with the action, that is considered an assault.
 No contact was made, but you feared you were going to be harmed.

-Let’s say you are staying in a hotel and someone attacked you while you were returning to your room.
-If you were harmed or injured, you can bring assault and/or battery charges against the assailant.
-You may also have claims against the property owner, the hotel manager, and depending on the circumstances, possibly other negligent parties too.
+For example: Let’s say you are staying in a hotel and someone attacked you while you were returning to your room.
+If you were harmed or injured, you can bring criminal assault and/or battery charges against the assailant, and pursue legal action against them.
+You may also have civil claims against the property owner, the hotel manager, and depending on the circumstances, possibly other negligent parties too.

 - Inadequate security procedures